 - Able to walk outside and be exposed to different weather conditions.

 - Must be flexible and able to multi-task.

 - Must be a team player that pays attention to detail.

-- Available to work on weekends and some weekdays from November through mid-December 2019.
+- Available to work on weekends and some weekdays.